 I guess you are here because you are looking for essential oils for swollen feet and ankles!
 If that is true, then you are at the right place.

-We are going to discuss the essential oils that help to reduce swelling in the legs and ankles and how to use them in this post!
+We are going to discuss the essential oils that are used to reduce swelling in the legs and ankles and how to use them in this post!
 So keep reading!

 Swollen feet and or ankles can be painful and discomforting.
 However, swelling is not really a disease in itself.